Pharaon3/bark-automation/README.md

 ### Email Processing Issues
 - Verify Gmail API is enabled
 - Check that emails from team@bark.com exist in your Gmail
 - Ensure the email format matches the expected pattern

+### Telegram Issues
+- Verify bot token is correct
+- Ensure chat ID is correct (user or group)
+- Check that the bot has permission to send messages
+- Test configuration with `python test_telegram.py`